 MCH Best.
 NPM 12: Health Care Transition

+Strategy.
 Medical Home Integration

-MCH Strategy.
+Approach.
 Incorporate transition strategies into medical home systems.

 Overview.
 Research has shown that medical home models seem to increase issue awareness and improve relationships in a system.
 Studies in a number of states indicate that medical home strategies "deserve careful consideration by leaders interested in transforming the system of care for CYSHCN."1 Integrating health care transition into the medical home appears to trend positive in ensuring transition planning occurs at appropriate times.